graalvm/graal-languages-demos/graalpy/graalpy-apache-arrow-guide/README.md

 ## 1. Getting Started

-In this guide, we demonstrate how to use Java Apache Arrow implementation library (JArrow) together with GraalPy while achieving zero copy memory when data are moved from Java to Python.
-Keep in mind that the current API is experimental and can change in the future.
+This guide demonstrates how to use the Java Apache Arrow implementation library (JArrow) with GraalPy, achieving zero-copy memory when transferring data between Java and Python.

 ## 2. What you will need
 * Basic knowledge of JArrow